-All entering freshmen are required to submit American College Test (ACT) scores or Scholastic Aptitude (SAT) scores to the Admissions Office.
-A student who has been unable to take either of these tests must make arrangements to take one of them prior to enrollment.
+Alice Lloyd College is operating on a test-optional basis in regard to admissions requirements.
+All entering freshmen may submit American College Test (ACT) scores or Scholastic Aptitude Test (SAT) scores to the Admissions Office.
 The ACT English, Math, and Science Reasoning sub scores, as well as departmental placement exams, are used for placement in these areas.
-These scores are used to help students, faculty and staff address the individual needs of ALC students.
+These scores are also used to help students, faculty, and staff address the individual needs of ALC students.

 Students completing a degree in Biological Sciences Education (8-12), Elementary Education (P-5), English Education (8-12), Mathematics Education (8-12), Middle School Education (5-9), Physical Education (P-12), or Social Studies Education (8-12) must take all exams on the Praxis Series pertaining to their area(s) and also the appropriate Principles of Learning and Teaching Exam (PLT) before the last semester of enrollment.
 In addition to these standardized instruments, the College may administer other standardized tests, student surveys, or comprehensive examinations as required by major departments.

 During the orientation period, students complete these steps.
 Locations will be posted for reference.

 2) IT: Pick up student ID, email address, and passwords

 3) Security: Register vehicle

 4) Student Work Office: Verify labor position

 7) Leave Registration Card with Admissions